 Camp Digital 2014

 For Camp Digital 2014, run by Sigma, I gave a talk about HTML5 APIs and context.
 It was focussed around how we can use some of the new device APIs to provide a better user experience.
 You can find my slides on Speakerdeck.
-I also took part in a panel discussion towards the end of the conference.
+There is also a video of the talk available (the sound isn't great though I'm afraid).
+I also took part in a panel discussion towards the end of the conference for which there is a video available.

 Call me on +44 (0)7799 888 568 or…